petersieg/gigatron_emulator/10.6.8/readme.md

 Or download from here hopefully works as well.
 The libsdl2 need to be put into lib search path.

-otool -L <exe> shows found/required libs.
+otool -L 'exe' shows found/required libs.